Analyzing Inotiv (NOTV) and Its Competitors

 |2.62

-As a group, “Commercial physical research” companies have a potential upside of 0.02%.
-Given Inotiv’s rivals higher possible upside, analysts plainly believe Inotiv has less favorable growth aspects than its rivals.
+As a group, “Commercial physical research” companies have a potential downside of 0.01%.
+Given Inotiv’s rivals higher possible upside, analysts clearly believe Inotiv has less favorable growth aspects than its rivals.

 Profitability